 Many hosting providers offer custom email accounts to their clients.
-If your website platform doesn’t come with email, consider purchasing separate email hosting services.
-This will allow you to create a professional email account like email@example.com.
+If your website platform doesn’t come with email, consider purchasing separate email hosting.
+This will allow you to create a professional email account like firstname.lastname@example.org.

 Here are the three critical steps of email marketing:

 - Choose an email marketing tool.
 An email marketing tool will simplify the management of your email marketing campaigns.
+Creating an email newsletter is an excellent way to stay in touch with your audience and generate sales.
 If you have a WordPress blog, there are many newsletter plugins to choose from.

 - Build an email list.
 On your homepage and individual posts, always encourage new readers to sign up for your email newsletter.
 You can offer incentives like exclusive content and free ebooks via email to convince them.

 - Send high-quality emails.
 Make sure to offer real value in every email you send.
 Craft engaging subject lines that reflect the content of the email.
 Add call-to-action buttons, such as “Read more,” that link to your blog post.